8 Miniature Goat Breeds for Small Farm Dairy

 PHOTO: Rita_Kochmarjova/Shutterstock

-There are many reasons to love miniature dairy goats.
-These breeds produce about 23 as much milk as a full-size dairy doe but on half the feed.
+Miniature goat breeds are perfect for small hobby farms since these breeds produce about 23 as much milk as a full-size dairy doe but on half the feed.
 You can house three or four minis in the space you’d need for one full-size goat.
-Because of their size, minis are easier to handle than their larger counterparts, making them ideal for children and adults with limited agility or strength.
+Because of their size, a mini goat is easier to handle than its larger counterparts, making them ideal for children and adults with limited agility or strength.

 Does come in a variety of sizes from 17-inch Pygmies to 29-inch Mini Alpines, Mini Saanens and Mini Nubians.
 Many city ordinances allow people to keep miniature goats where full-size goats aren’t allowed.
 They’re easy to transport in the back seat of a car or van or in a roomy dog crate in the bed of a truck.